Combodo/iTop/readme.txt

 1.1 What's new?
     ---------------------------
+- Three new localizations were added: Chinese, Russian and Turkish
+- User Interface enhancements: quick search and create within a form when dealing with external keys
+- Improved support of IE8: a few cosmetic enhancements
+- Enhanced CSV import (with a special CSV "synchro" mode, confirmation dialogs for "risky operations", better history tracking of imports) and command line support for importing objects

 1.2 Should I upgrade to 1.0.2?
     ---------------------------
 This maintenance release fixes brings the following improvements:
 - Added localization for Turkish, Russian and Chinese
-- Fixed issues with Internet Explorer
+- Fixed some usability issues with Internet Explorer
 - Improved the usability of the CSV import feature, both in interactive and command-line modes

 If any of the above items is important for you, then you should upgrade your version of iTop.